officialErnests/LLB-BOT/README.md

 > demo video: https://youtu.be/SNY3Zct-8NQ (outdated for about 15hrs, new one comming tommorow)

 ## Run
-###WINDOWS ONLY
-(idk haven't tested with others)<br>
-1. Download relese zip file
+### To run exe
+1. Goto releses and download NSLB_EXE.zip or in github dist/NSLB.zip
-2. Extarct the file
+2. Extract the zip
+3. Run main.exe in zip
+4. Open Game (lethal league blaze) from steam or how you prefer
+5. When playing pick raptor as it only detects that charecter
+### To run python
+1. Clone repo
-3. Have python and pip installed (you can serch how to do that online)
+2. Have python and pip installed (you can serch how to do that online)
-4. Open command prompt and install these libraries
+3. Open command prompt and install these libraries
 ```
 pip install opencv-contrib-python
 pip install keyboard